pataruco/installfest/installfest.md

 <details>
   <summary>
-     **Warning** If you are using Catalina or a greater version skip these steps
+    ⚠️ If you are using Catalina or a greater version skip these inside steps ⚠️
   </summary>

 We are going to use another shell called zsh because it has some extra features to make our web-development easier.